-Ingredients for Vegan Eggnog
+🧾 Ingredients For Vegan Eggnog (With Substitutions)

 Ingredients for this vegan eggnog recipe are easy to come by; many of you may have everything you need already in your vegan pantry.
 If you need to go shopping, here's a list of what you'll need:

-How to Make Vegan Eggnog
+🔪 How To Make Vegan Eggnog

-Expert Tips
+👨🏿🍳 Expert Tips

-- If your egg-like mixture doesn't thicken like it should, add about a tablespoon of cornstarch to a small glass and stir in a bit of water.
-Pour into the saucepan while you're cooking the mixture, turning up the heat while you stir constantly for about a minute.
+- If your egg-like mixture doesn’t thicken like it should, add about a tablespoon of cornstarch or xanthan gum to a small glass and stir in a bit of water.
+Pour into the saucepan while you’re cooking the mixture, turning up the heat while you stir constantly for about a minute.
 Remove from heat while continuing to stir for another minute.
-During the cooling process, you'll see it become thicker.
+During the cooling process, you’ll see it become thicker.

 - Make it a boozy vegan eggnog by pouring in a bit (or a lot, whichever you prefer) of your favorite liquor after you pour the vegan eggnog into your glass.
 Spiced rum is an excellent choice!